 Note: Donut RDD estimate on the inflow sample of youths entering unemployment in 2010, using age at unemployment entry as the forcing variable with a cutoff at 26.
 The bandwidth is set at 3 years on each side of the donut.
-The outcome is the cumulative transition rate to private sector employment within one year, which is plotted over six age-quantile-spaced bins on each side of the donut.
-The two local linear splines are estimated on the reweighted observations by using the triangular kernel and the sampling weights but removing the units within the donut.
-We control for the set of control variables shown in Table C.2 in Online Appendix C. The effect estimated by the donut RDD estimator at 26 years of age is +10.5 pp [3.0; 18.1] with a p-value of 0.007 and N = 8,560.
+The outcome is (a) the amount of received subsidy (in full-time equivalent) conditional on hiring in the private sector and (b) the cumulative transition rate to private sector employment within one year after unemployment entry, which is plotted over six age-quantile-spaced bins on each side of the donut.
+The two local linear splines are estimated on the reweighted observations by using the triangular kernel and the sampling weights but by removing the units within the donut.
+We control for the set of control variables shown in Table C.2 in Online Appendix C.2.
+The effect estimated by the donut RDD estimator at 26 years old is (a) 304 euros [185; 423] with a p-value of 0.000 and N = 3,958 and (b) +10.5 pp [3.0; 18.1] with a p-value of 0.007 and N = 8,560.
 Standard errors are clustered at the age level.